Mohamed-Eleraki/PowerShell_Articles/PowerShell Profiles/README.md

   PS /home/Ps_user> Test-Path -path $PROFILE.AllUsersAllHosts
   False
 ```
-The value is False duo to we didn't create the profiles yet, to creat **PowerShell Profile** without overwriting an existing profile, use the following:
+The value is False duo to we **didn't create the profiles yet**, to creat **PowerShell Profile** without overwriting an existing profile, use the following:

 ```bash
   PS /home/Ps_user> if(!(Test-Path -Path $PROFILE)) {New-Item -Type File -path $PROFILE -Force}